 Ethiopia – Dec 21-Jan 7, 2023

 Ethiopia is a landlocked country in the Horn of Africa.
 It shares borders with Eritrea to the north, Djibouti to the northeast, Somalia to the east and northeast, Kenya to the south, South Sudan to the west, and Sudan to the northwest.
 Ethiopia has a total area of 1,100,000 square kilometres (420,000 square miles).
-Addis Ababa, lies several kilometres west of the East African Rift that splits the country into the African and Somali tectonic plates.
+Addis Ababa lies several kilometres west of the East African Rift that splits the country into the African and Somali tectonic plates.

 Ethiopia is the oldest independent country in Africa and the second-oldest official Christian nation in the world after Armenia.
 Ethiopia is also the place for the first Hijrah (615 AD) in Islamic history where the Christian king of Ethiopia accepted Muslim refugees from Mecca sent by the prophet Mohamed.
 Along with Liberia and Darwiish State, it was the only nation to survive the Scramble for Africa, until it was occupied by Italy and annexed to the colony of Italian East Africa, alongside Eritrea and Somalia.
-It was liberated during World War II, and later involved in wars against Oromo and Somali rebels and the newly annexed Eritrea, whose independence led Ethiopia to return to being a landlocked country.
+It was liberated during World War II and later involved in wars against Oromo and Somali rebels and the newly annexed Eritrea, whose independence led Ethiopia to return to being a landlocked country.

-Ethiopia is considered an emerging power and developing country, having the fastest economic growth in Sub-Saharan African countries because of foreign direct investment in expansion of agricultural and manufacturing industries.
+Ethiopia is considered an emerging power and developing country, having the fastest economic growth in Sub-Saharan African countries because of foreign direct investment in the expansion of agricultural and manufacturing industries.
 However, in terms of per capita income and the Human Development Index, the country is regarded as poor with high rates of poverty, poor respect for human rights, and a literacy rate of only 49%.
 Agriculture is the largest economic sector in Ethiopia, accounting for 36% of the country’s gross domestic product as of 2020.

-The people are beautiful, dozens of cultures but one of the worst for begging and annoyances.
+The people are beautiful, with dozens of cultures but one of the worst for begging and annoyances.
 Viewed as a walking lottery ticket, they follow you, begging for money and shouting, “you you you! money money money”

+Capital.
 Addis Ababa

 Area1,127,127km² Water: 7,444km², Land: 1,119,683km²